trevorreynen/Python-Scripts/README.md

 # Set the output path.
 OUTPUT_PATH = r""

-# Set log path and file name.
-File name will be incremented by default to prevent overwriting.
+# Set the log file config.
-# LOG_PATH NOTE: Allows absolute and relative folder paths.
-Examples: 'Logs', './Logs', '../Logs', or 'D:/Logs/'.
-All are valid.
+# LOG_PATH: Folder to save logs.
+Supports both absolute and relative paths — e.g. 'Logs', './Logs', '../Logs', or 'D:/Logs/'.
-# LOG_PATH NOTE: Set to None or '' to not have save file to any folder.
-It will just save the file to the same folder as the script.
+#           Set to None or '' to save the log in the same directory as this script.
+# LOG_NAME: File name for the log.
+Automatically increments to avoid overwriting existing files.
 LOG_PATH = 'Logs'
 LOG_NAME = 'LogFile.txt'